CodecoolKRK20171/battleship-in-the-oo-way-55555/README.md

 _square.py_
 ### Class Square

 __Attributes__

 * `is_marked`

-Bool with starting False value
+Bool with starting False value.

+* `shot`
+Tuple of int, where player try hit the ship of opponent.

 __Instance methods__

 * `__init__(self, row, column, is_marked)`
-Construct a piece of ship, and checking if player try shoot on this positions before
+Construct a piece of ship, and checking if player try shoot on this positions before.

 * `life`
-Check if player still have ships/squares on board
+Check if player still have ships/squares on board.

+* `is_marked`
+Check if player try to hit in the same square of board